thunderseethe/thunderseethe.github.io/content/posts/lowering-base-impl.md

 +++
-title = "Part 5b: Lowering our AST, an Implementation" date = "2025-02-03T00:00:00Z"
+title = "Part 5b: Escaping the Typechecker, an Implementation" date = "2025-02-04T00:00:00Z"
 author = "thunderseethe"
-tags = ["Programming Languages", "Lowering"] series = ["Making a Language"] keywords = ["Programming Languages", "Compiler", "Lowering", "Elaboration", "IR", "System F", "DeBruijn Index"] description = "Implementation of our lowering function" draft = true
+tags = ["Programming Languages", "Lowering"] series = ["Making a Language"] keywords = ["Programming Languages", "Compiler", "Lowering", "Elaboration", "IR", "System F", "DeBruijn Index", "Implementation"] description = "Implementation of our lowering function"
 +++

 Armed with the knowledge of `IR` and `Type` from [last time](/posts/lowering-base-ir), we can finally write some code: